 If the multi-product monopolist offers each product separately, it will sell product A for \$4 and product B for \$5.
-Under this pricing scheme, Consumer I will purchase one unit of product A, Consumer 2 will purchase one unit of product B, and the monopolist will make a profit of \$6 (4-1 + 5-2).
+9 Under this pricing scheme, Consumer I will purchase one unit of product A, Consumer 2 will purchase one unit of product B, and the monopolist will make a profit of \$6 (4-1 + 5-2).
 Compared to full competition, monopoly pricing creates a DWL of \$2 (2-1 + 3-2).
 In full competition, sellers will offer their product at the marginal cost of production and make no profits.
-Consumer I would enjoy a surplus of \$3 (4-1) from purchasing product A, and a surplus of \$1 (3-2) from purchasing product B. Consumer 2 would enjoy a surplus of \$1 (2-1) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product B. A competitive market would have therefore yielded a total surplus of \$8, \$2 more than monopoly pricing.
+Consumer I would enjoy a surplus of \$3 (4-1) from purchasing product A, and a surplus of \$1 (3-2) from purchasing product A, and a surplus of \$1 (2-1) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$3 (5-2) from purchasing product A, and a surplus of \$8, \$2 more than monopoly pricing.

-Instead of selling products A and B separately, the multi-product monopolist could increase its profits if it offered consumers the bundle ABat a discounted price of \$7 (representing a \$2 (4+5-7) discount).
-Both Consumer I and Consumer 2 would purchase the bundle because their reservation price would be equal to the cost of the bundle, allowing the seller to realize a profit of \$8 (14-6).
-The interesting result is that pure bundling (offering product AB together) can enable the monopolist to harvest the \$2 DWL that individual monopoly-pricing created.
+Instead of selling products A and B separately, the multi-product monopolist could increase its profits if it offered consumers the bundle AB at a discounted price of \$7 (representing a \$2 (4+5-7) discount).
+Both Consumer I and Consumer I would purchase the bundle because their reservation price would be equal to the cost of the bundle, allowing the seller to realize a profit of \$8 (14-6).
+The interesting result is that pure bundling (offering product I to an enable the monopolist to harvest the \$2 DWL that individual monopoly-pricing created.
 In fact, in our example, pure bundling yields the same output level and total welfare that a competitive market would yield.
-In both situations, four units would be produced (two units of product A and two units of product B) and total surplus would be the same, \$8.
+In both situations, four units would be produced (two units of product I and two units of product I and total surplus would be the same, \$8.
 Pure bundling in this example, therefore, is a desirable strategy.
 It is a market mechanism that, in some situations, can remedy the very "unavoidable" ills of monopoly pricing.